anthonykozar/pythoncode/gapless/ReadMe.md

 Specific goals and features will include:

-- a focus on computation with the _elements_ of groups and group rings and exploring simple structural properties such as subgroups, cosets, and conjugacy classes. (i.e. There will not be built-in algorithms for topics like derived series, characters, cohomolgy, etc.)
+- a focus on computation with the _elements_ of groups and group rings and exploring simple structural properties such as subgroups, cosets, and conjugacy classes. (i.e. There will not be built-in algorithms for topics like derived series, characters, cohomology, etc.)

 - a syntax as close to common mathematical notations as possible including